Mesa, AZ 85213

 The Importance of Revising an Estate Plan After Divorce

 Going through a divorce is a very strenuous time in life for the divorcing couple.
 While this life event is tough, it also creates a significant need to update your Phoenix Arizona estate plan.
 Because of the great change in personal finances, assets, and planning objectives, a revision of an estate plan is necessary for both spouses.
 Additionally, in nearly all cases, both the husband and wife involved in the divorce no longer want the ex-spouse to be a beneficiary of his or her estate plan.
 If a married person fails to change his or her estate plan after a divorce and then dies, the possibility exists that the ex-spouse may take a share of the decedent’s estate, or may take under the terms of a beneficiary designation.
+Filing for divorce can be difficult, that’s why it’s important to hire these divorce attorney services in Carrollton GA.

 While in most states, including Arizona, there are statutes in place that will allow a divorce to automatically revoke any provision in the decedent’s will for the ex-spouse, few states have this automatic revocation for a disposition made to the former spouse in a revocable trust.
 It is important to revoke this trust, and create new trust with different beneficiaries as desired.